 While we were there, during long bus and train rides, I gorged on so many local snacks that I don’t even know where to begin to describe my top recommendations on what to eat in Sri Lanka.

 From samosas to kottu, Sri Lankan food was a cuisine that I pleasantly enjoyed.

 Sri Lankan Fish Curry: Unlike traditional curries, the Sri Lankan fish curry isn’t made with coconut milk.
 Instead, it has a mild sour taste, making it an unusual yet delicious meal.
 When you order this, it usually is served with heaps of other vegetable side dishes and rice.
 We knocked on a local’s house and asked them to show us how to make this particular dish (alongside with a few other Sri Lankan staples) and got to see first hand how they made it.
 It really can’t get better than that!

 Appa: Similar to pancake batter, Sri Lankans ladle it to a wok and swirl it around, making it either a sweet or savory dish.
 You can order it plain, or with an egg in the middle.
 The egg hoppers are then served with a spicy sambal sauce to add flavor and is usually eaten with a side of daal curry.

 Pol Roti and Daal: Made from coconut flour, pol roti is usually served as a side snack all times of the day and can be eaten with almost anything.
 For breakfast, it is served with a small plate of daal as a dipping sauce or in more Western places, with some jam and butter.
 For lunch or dinner, it is served with some sambal, dhal, or other types of curry dishes.

-Kottu Rotti: kottu is made up of shredded roti and is fried with lots of vegetables or meat and is the closest thing you will get to a friend noodle or vegetable dish.
+Kottu Rotti: Lottu is made up of shredded roti and is fried with lots of vegetables or meat.
+It is the closest thing you will get to a friend noodle or vegetable dish.
 It is absolutely delicious and is one of my favorite dishes in Sri Lanka.